Planning on driving near All-Star Game events? Beware of road closures

 The first road closure will take place on Friday due to FanFest at the Miami Beach Convention Center, MLB spokesman Matt Bourne wrote in an email.
 Washington Avenue southbound will be closed from 17th Street to Dade Boulevard.
 It will remain closed through Tuesday.

-Biscayne Boulevard northbound will also be closed on Friday starting at 9 p.m. due to the Electric Run 5K.
+Biscayne Boulevard northbound will also be closed from Southeast First Street to Northeast Fifth Street on Friday starting at 9 p.m. due to the Electric Run 5K.
 It will remain closed until 2 a.m. on Sunday.
 Port Boulevard will also be closed for the race from 4 p.m.
 Saturday to 3 a.m.
 Sunday, with drivers heading to PortMiami getting diverted into the PortMiami tunnel.
 Prior to 4 p.m., all eastbound lanes and one westbound lane on Port Boulevard will remain open.

 On Sunday, the right lane along Biscayne Boulevard northbound from Northeast Seventh Street to Northeast 11th Street will be closed from 8 p.m.-midnight for the All-Star Gala at the Perez Art Museum.
 In addition, Lot C near the Adrienne Arsht Center will be closed for a ridesharing lot from the museum.